-My research mainly falls into the following areas: object oriented data analysis, statistics on manifolds, and model selection.
+My research mainly falls into the following areas: object oriented data analysis, functional dynamic modeling, and spatial statistics.
 My primary research centers on developing new mathematical and statistical methods to solve many problems from various scientific research fields.

 B.S., Nankai University, Tianjin, China